daniel-ac-martin/NotGovUK/docs/get-started.md

    ```
    You can safely ignore the ssh key and webhook as we will be building
    on GitHub Actions instead of Netlify.
-3. Create a new secret in GitHub called `NETLIFY_SITE_ID_DOCS` by following
+3. Create a new repository secret in GitHub Actions called `NETLIFY_SITE_ID_DOCS`
-   the information here:
+   by following the information here:
    https://docs.netlify.com/cli/get-started/#link-with-an-environment-variable
-4. Create a new secret in GitHub called `NETLIFY_AUTH_TOKEN` by following
+4. Create a new repository secret in GitHub Actions called `NETLIFY_AUTH_TOKEN`
-   the information here:
+   by following the information here:
    https://docs.netlify.com/cli/get-started/#obtain-a-token-in-the-netlify-ui